Particular/docs.particular.net/transports/sqs/index.md

 ### AmazonSQSException: Request is throttled

-Amazon SQS could apply throttling, it can deal with a very large continious throughput but if there are sudden spikes the service can apply throttling.
+Amazon SQS could apply throttling, it can deal with a very large continuous throughput but if there are sudden spikes the service can apply throttling.

 When throttling happens the following exception is logged: